 - Pregnancy or breast feeding.

-- Participants has a known hypersensitivity to the investigational product or its components.
+- Participant has a known hypersensitivity to the investigational product or its components.

 - Have any uncontrolled underlying medical condition which would require treatment adjustment during the study treatment period that, in the opinion of the investigator or sponsor, may confound the results of the safety assessments or may place the participant at risk.
 Participants with stable treatment for at least 3 months prior to screening and NOT expecting any change to their treatment regimen for 6 months during the study treatment period, will not be excluded.

 - Have any condition (surgical or medical) that, in the opinion of the investigator or sponsor, may compromise their safety or compliance, preclude the successful conduct of the study, or interfere with interpretation of the results (e.g. significant pre-existing illness or other major comorbidities that the investigator considers may confound the interpretation of study results).